-Danny Forest is a top writer on Medium.
+Danny Forest is a top writer.
 He writes about inspiration, self-improvement, productivity, education, entrepreneurship, life lessons, startups, photography, travel, and more.
 His stories have inspired over a million people around the world.

 I connected with Danny and asked him to share some of his most influential habits and routines.

 Danny is a frequent contributor to Entrepreneur, Thought Catalog, Thrive Global and more than 10 Medium publications.

 In five months, he wrote two books which have inspired people from all over the world to focus, increase productivity, get rid of procrastination, achieve goals, and more.

 Outside of writing, Danny Forest is a serial entrepreneur, software engineer, photographer, coach, speaker, and husband.

 What Are the Most Influential Habits in Your Life?

 The most influential habit of my life is when I started learning 3 new skills every month, practicing for 30 minutes each every morning before work.